Should Bunnies Live Outdoors?

 This is a question many people ask me at the shelter where I volunteer.

 They come in to adopt a bunny and want it to live in a hutch in the backyard.

 The bottom line is this: Bunnies should not live outdoors in the world the way it is today.
-But let me explain that below.
+But I'll explain that below.

-However, would I rather a bunny have a loving home in a safe outdoor environment rather than be put to sleep?
-It can work sometimes if done right.
+I would rather a bunny have a loving home in a SAFE outdoor environment than be put to sleep.

 There are numerous reasons* that a bunny shouldn't live outside and I could write a horror story-book of all the people I know that have lost bunnies to horrible things in their back yards.

 First let me go back in time a little bit.

 Rabbits that are considered domestic rabbits today all basically come from a species that originated on the Iberian peninsula in Southern Europe.
 They were domesticated centuries ago.
 They are not the same species as our cottontails here in America.